tytydraco/yessleep/out/A_Table_For_Six_For_A_Family_Of_Five.md

 Although many years had passed, and sometimes I do find myself thinking it was… all just in my imagination, that maybe I really did just make up whatever was hiding under the table, but whether it was real or not, I still found myself checking and peeking beneath other tables from time to time.

-And that perhaps the vacant seats we ignore were already taken to begin with.
+With a lingering thought that perhaps the vacant seats we ignore were already taken to begin with.